axlnacional/axlnacional/README.md

 ## About me

-- Currently working as Software Development Specialist at [AMDOCS](https://amdocs.com) (Philippines)
+- Currently working as Associate Vice President at [JPMorgan Chase & Co.][https://www.jpmorganchase.com) (Philippines)
-- Helping Telco companies on their journey to full digital enablement using personalized, contextual customer engagement
 - Love for innovation and continues learning
 - Passionate about problem-solving, software development, and automation
 - Developing since 2015 with 8+ years of experience in Enterprise-wide software development